Below you will find information concerning the different types of visas available for non-EU citizens in Germany.

 5 Privileged countries

-According to Sec.
+According to sec.
 26 subsec.
-1 Employment Ordinance the Federal Employment Agency can grant approval to nationals of Andorra, Australia, Israel, Japan, Canada, the Republic of Korea, Monaco, New Zealand, San Marino and the United States of America to pursue any employment, irrespective of the employer’s registered seat in Germany.
+1 Employment Ordinance the Federal Employment Agency may grant approval to nationals of Andorra, Australia, Israel, Japan, Canada, the Republic of Korea, Monaco, New Zealand, San Marino and the United States of America to pursue any employment, irrespective of the employer’s registered seat in Germany.

-Moreover according to Sec.
+Moreover according to sec.
 26 subsec.
-2 Employment Ordinance the Federal Employment Agency can grant approval to nationals of Albania, Bosnia and Herzegovina, Kosovo, Macedonia, Montenegro and Serbia to pursue any employment between 2016 and 2020.
+2 Employment Ordinance the Federal Employment Agency may grant approval to nationals of Albania, Bosnia and Herzegovina, Kosovo, Macedonia, Montenegro and Serbia to pursue any employment between 2016 and 2020.
 In these cases of non-EU countries, therefore, no qualified vocational training is required.
 However, a priority check is also carried out for these countries.

 6 Spouse and children